 I'm on all the other ones as well, but it's Rose Unplugged.

-And if you would like and follow, and on Rumble, I know at least you can subscribe so you get an email that lets you know when a new podcast is available.
+And if you would like and follow, and on Rumble, I know at least you can subscribe.

-One other podcast I do is the Boomer effect.
+One other podcast I do is the Boomer Effect.

 So please check me out on those places.

-And also I want to say thanks to WJAS 1320 Pittsburgh for their studios.
+And also, I want to say thanks to WJAS 1320 Pittsburgh for their studios.

-Daryl and Greg are awesome here, and they've made this possible, and I appreciate that so very much.
+Daryl and Greg are awesome here and they've made this possible.

-We were talking to Pastor Jack Hibbs.
+We were talking to Pastor Jack Hibbs about that.

-All of them have a concern for our children because our children are our future.
+And even the wonderful doctors that joined us in the beginning of the show, all of them have a concern for our children because our children are our future.

 I mean, that really is what it's all about.